soxueren/atsd/installation/docker.md

 ## Port Mappings

-Depending on your Docker host network configuration, you may need to change port mappings in case some of the published ports are already taken.
+In case of port allocation error, change port mappings in the launch command.

 ```sh
 Cannot start container <container_id>: failed to create endpoint atsd on network bridge: